inuimasataka/inuimasatakainfo/README.md

 Apr.
 2024: Transferred to the Department of Indian Philosophy and Buddhist Studies at the University of Tokyo.

+Aug.
+2024: Studied in Gyudmed Monastery in India, completed bsDus chung subject.

 Oct.
-2024: Studied in Gyudmed Monastery in India, completed bsDus chung subject.
+2024: Short stay and study in Tibetan Childrens' Village Upper Dharamsala with 12 Yr Tibetan students.

 ## Honors and Awards
 Oct.
 2020: 31st Oi Ocha New Haiku Award (Kasaku).

 Mar.
 2022: Koyasan Shingon Sect Chief Abbot Award for academic excellence in high school.

 Dec.
 2023: 33rd Icho Namiki Literature Award for the literary work “Wakai.”

 Jun.
 2024: Scholarship for the Tobitate Study Abroad Initiative 2024 by MEXT for study at Gyudmed Tantric University in Karnataka, India.

 ## Published Works
 Apr.
 2024: "Wakai," Komaba.